Genocide of Serbs in the Independent State of Croatia: The role of Aloysius Stepinac

 A cardinal Aloysius Stepinac served as Archbishop of Zagreb during World War II and pledged his loyalty to the NDH.
 Scholars still debate the degree of Stepinac's contact with the Ustaše regime.
-Mark Biondich stated that he was not an “ardent supporter” of the Ustahsa regime legitimising their every policy, nor an “avowed opponent” publicly denounced its crimes in a systematic manner.
+Mark Biondich stated that he was not an "ardent supporter" of the Ustahsa regime legitimising their every policy, nor an "avowed opponent" publicly denounced its crimes in a systematic manner.
 While some clergy committed war crimes in the name of the Catholic Church, Stepinac practiced a wary ambivalence.
 He was an early supporter of the goal of creating a Catholic Croatia, but soon began to question the regime's mandate of forced conversion.

 Historian Tomasevich praised his statements that were made against the Ustaše regime by Stepinac, as well as his actions against the regime.
 However, he also noted that these same statements and actions had shortcomings in respect to Ustaše's genocidal actions against the Serbs and the Serbian Orthodox Church.
 As Stepinac failed to publicly condemn the genocide waged against the Serbs by the Ustaše earlier during the war as he would later on.
 Tomasevich stated that Stepinac's courage against the Ustaše state earned him great admiration among anti-Ustaše Croats in his flock along with many others.
 However this came with the price of enmity of the Ustaše and Pavelić personally.
 In the early part of the war, he strongly supported a Yugoslavian state organized with federal lines.
-It was generally known that Stepinac and Pavlović thoroughly hated each other.
-The Germans considered him Pro-Western and “friend of the Jews” leading to hostility from German and Italian forces.
+It was generally known that Stepinac and Pavelić thoroughly hated each other.
+The Germans considered him Pro-Western and "friend of the Jews" leading to hostility from German and Italian forces.

 On 14 May 1941, Stepinac received word of an Ustaše massacre of Serb villagers at Glina.
 On the same day, he wrote to Pavelić saying: